*Evening appointments now available! Open until 7:00 pm Monday – Thursday*

 What to Expect

 Screening mammogram patients can leave immediately after their exam and will receive their results in the mail.
-It is important to remember that when a patient is asked to have additional images taken or even when an abnormality is discovered, the large majority of the time, there are no cancer cells present.
+It is important to remember that when a patient is asked to have additional images for a perceived abnormality, the large majority of the time, there are no cancer cells present.
 Patients should not be concerned if they are asked to return for additional screening such as a diagnostic mammogram and/or ultrasound.